Workout After Eating: How Long to Wait by Meal and Intensity

 Annoying sharp pain under the ribs.
 Solution: teach your breath to be steady, exhale on the opposite foot strike, and don’t start sprints after a meal.
 Core work helps over time.

 You know the one.
-Solution: keep fiber low pre-training, avoid sugar alcohols, and test your snacks on easy days before big workouts.
+Solution is here, keep fiber low pre-training, avoid sugar alcohols, and test your snacks on easy days before big workouts.
 Not during race week.
 Please.

 I keep a simple log.
 What I ate, when I ate it, what I did, how it felt.
 Patterns jump out fast.
 This is also how I dial in pre-race meals, long ride snacks, and weird travel days.
 If you like structured ideas for staying safe while testing, I’ve got an archive on injury prevention that pairs well with meal timing experiments.